 This process is the same for fishermen who are left hand dominant.
 Left-handed fishermen would look for a right-handed reel because they can cast with the dominant hand without having to switch over the rod.

 If you are someone like Todd who has been fishing their whole life, then switching over to a left-handed reel does not make sense.
 The process of taking the rod and switching it to the non-dominant hand becomes second nature.
 Also, left-handed reels recently joined the market and were unheard of 50 years ago.
 However, as Todd explains if he could go back to when he first learned how to fish, he would choose a left-handed fishing reel.

 There are a couple of reasons why it logically makes more sense.
 Contact with the lure is never lost and if a fish bites as soon as the bait hits the water then there is no delay in setting the hook.
 If a fish bites as you are switching rods to the other hand, then you can’t hook the fish immediately.
 If you don’t hook the fish then you won’t be able to reel it in.
-Essentially, if you are going to fish buy a rod and reel that is opposite of your dominant hand.
+Essentially, buy a rod and reel that is opposite of your dominant hand.

 Whether you fish with your right or left hand, make sure to have your Costa sunglasses ready for each adventure.
 At SportRx we specialize in prescription Costa sunglasses with authentic 580 lenses.
 Our See Better Guarantee allows you to shop worry free.
 You have 45 days after receiving your Costa sunglasses to try them on and see if they meet your expectations.
 If you are not happy with the Costa sunglasses you can exchange them for an even better pair or a simple refund.
 Make sure to contact our friendly opticians if you have any specific questions.